Input Lists and Stage PlotsFeb 17, 2020

 If you have a regular mixing gig with the same band and are using the house audio equipment at each venue, it will help to provide the house audio/production crew with an accurate input list and stage plot so they can assist you with mic’ing and wiring the stage.
 Even if you are touring with a full audio system, it’s a good idea to keep these two items current as it makes for easier troubleshooting and in the event that you do a one off with local production.

 The input list and stage plot are two important documents that should be part of every gig.
-Both serve as a map.
-The input list is a guide for patching the snake and console.
-The stage plot is a guide for patching the stage.
+Both serve as a map, the input list is a guide for patching the snake and console and the stage plot is a guide for patching the stage.
 They are also very helpful in troubleshooting.
-For more info watch this video.